dcxSt/stephenfay/src/pages/writing/columbae.md

 <poem>Sweet Nancy, fire of my soul, <br/>
 I am a tree in the dezert, you are thirst-quenching moisture, <br/>
 Sweet Nancy, bringer of life, <br/>
-I am lost at seak, you are the shore on the horizon, <br/>
+I am lost at sea, you are the shore on the horizon, <br/>
 Sweet Nancy, you are my everything.</poem> <br/><br/>

 <poem>I do not ask that you return my love, only that you accept it.
 Si tu pouvais lire dans mon coeur, tu verrais la place où je t’ai mis!
 Tu est ma mie, tu est mon espoir.
 Sans toi la vie serait sans sens.</poem> <br/><br/>